Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 Now if we click the green flag icon, the cat is moved to the bed straight away:

 Next, we want to move the cat to the drawers next to the bed.
 Here, we’re going to use the “glide” block instead:

-The glide block takes the amount of time indicated in seconds to move the sprite, thus it’s not immediate as the go to block.
+The glide block takes the amount of time indicated in seconds to move the sprite, thus it’s not immediate like the go to Scratch coding block.

 Now that we’ve shown you the basic process, try the rest yourself first!
 Update the coordinates and complete the remaining steps:

 All moves should take 2 seconds each.
 Don’t worry if you get stuck – we’ll cover the final code next.